samjones00/docs/docs/_documentation/dotnet-new.md

  - Browse and Restore Previous Project Releases
  - End users can raise issues with individual project templates and send PR contributions

-A quick way to get started is to fork one of the existing [.NET Project Templates](https://github.com/NetCoreTemplates/) like [web](https://github.com/NetCoreTemplates/web) or [empty](https://github.com/NetCoreTemplates/empty) templates.
+A quick way to get started is to fork one of the existing [.NET Project Templates](https://github.com/NetCoreTemplates/) like the [web](https://github.com/NetCoreTemplates/web) or [empty](https://github.com/NetCoreTemplates/empty) templates.

 ### Always up to date